Objective

 - Toggle

-is active. - Ensure the system moves from
+OccupancySensorbetweentrueandfalsewhileTimeScheduleis active. - Ensure the system moves from

-when occupied, and vice versa. - Set
+UnoccupiedFanSpeedto at leastOccupiedMinFanSpeedwhen occupied, and vice versa. - Set

-inactive and confirm fan speed reverts toUnoccupiedFanSpeed
+TimeScheduleinactive and confirm fan speed reverts toUnoccupiedFanSpeed.

 - Manual Override